-The movement in units on issue in the Fund during the year is disclosed in note 3 of the financial statements.
+The movement in units on issue in the Fund during the period is disclosed in note 3 to the financial statements.

-The value of the Fund's assets and liabilities is disclosed in the statement of financial position and derived using the basis set out in note 2 of the financial statements.
+The value of the Fund's assets and liabilities is disclosed in the statement of financial position and derived using the basis set out in note 2 to the financial statements.